Quleeki/Props/README.md

 a paid plan — this was the cheaper alternative to Apify discussed when scoping the project, but geo-targeted residential proxying isn't free.

-## The +125 WR/RB longshot filter
+## The +300 WR/RB longshot filter

-`app.py` enforces (checkbox in the sidebar, on by default):
+`app.py` enforces (checkbox in the sidebar, on by default; threshold set by `WR_RB_LONGSHOT_CAP` at the top of `app.py`):

-> WR/RB props are dropped if their sportsbook odds are worse than +125.
+> WR/RB props are dropped if their sportsbook odds are worse than +300.
 > QB and TE props are never capped.

+(This was originally +125, but that cutoff was really only sane for Over/Under yardage and reception lines.
+Anytime TD scorer props are structurally plus-money — "will this specific skill player score a touchdown" routinely prices at +200 to +1000+ even for a team's clear top option — so a +125 cap was quietly dropping almost every WR/RB TD scorer prop. +300 gives real room for TD scorer markets while still filtering out the truly deep-longshot yardage/reception bets the rule was meant to catch.)

 ## Parlay pricing